lrspeiser/DensityDependentMetricModel/docs/paper.md

 Azimuthal completeness is enforced via 11 longitude bins for near-uniform coverage.

 Sample size: N = 144,000 stars after all cuts.
-[TODO-DATA-1] Verify star count and cuts with the final cached CSV; update if the strict RUWE cut is tightened.

 ### 3.2 Binning and velocities